dinamer/DvdStore/README.md

 Bootstrap

-The application was created after completing Udemy's "The complete ASP.NET MVC course" by Mosh Hamedani.ptio
+The application was created after completing Udemy's "The complete ASP.NET MVC course" by Mosh Hamedani.